-With respect to implementation, the RMS's costing information may be table-driven or algorithm-based, and the cost measurement scale may vary for each mechanism and resource (see Section 4.1, below).
+The RMS's costing information may be table-driven or algorithm-based.
+The cost measurement scale may vary for each mechanism and resource.
+A costing example follows.

-4.1 Costing example
+4.1 Costing Example

 The security overhead for several security mechanisms is shown in Table 2.